 I wonder if Umbridge will up her game.
 Harry drifted through the corridors.
 I don’t think she realises how unpopular she actually is.

 Nev lingered outside the classroom.
-Harry poked his head in and found Hermione, Ron, Dean, and Seamus practicing their shields charms.
+Harry poked his head in and found Hermione, Ron, Dean, and Seamus practising their shield charms.
 A faint, almost invisible bubble of light surrounded Ron and a bright patch of light the size of Harry’s palm hovered in front of Dean.
 A pink-faced Hermione demonstrated the wand action over and over again.

 Seems like it’s going well.